Bichromatic Rabi Control of Semiconductor Qubits: Results

 We use a two-spin qubit Hamiltonian to model our system and gain a quantitative understanding.
-The model considers the lowest orbital in each dot, including four states in the (1,1) charge regime, as well as the (0,2) and (2,0) singlet states.
-Spin-conserving and spin-flip tunneling between the quantum dots are also included, with a coupling strength of $t$ for spin-conserving transitions and $\Omega$ for spin-flip transitions.
-Despite neglecting additional electrical g-tensor modulations~\cite{Burkard2023,Martinez2022}, this minimal model successfully explains electrically driven spin transitions via ac modulation of the detuning voltage using both monochromatic and bichromatic resonance techniques.
-Here, spin dynamics occur through virtual transitions between the (1,1) spin states and the (0,2) and (2,0) singlet states, mediated by the spin-conserving and spin-flipping terms, as shown in \autoref{fig:spectroscopy}e.
+The model considers the lowest orbital in each dot, including four states in the $(1,1)$ charge regime, as well as the $(0,2)$ and $(2,0)$ singlet states.
+Spin-conserving and spin-flip tunneling between the quantum dots are also included, with a coupling strength of $t$ for spin-conserving transitions and $\Omega$ for spin-flip transitions (Supplemental Material Note 8A).
+Despite neglecting additional electrical $g$-tensor modulations~\cite{Burkard2023,Martinez2022}, this minimal model successfully explains electrically driven spin transitions via ac modulation of the detuning voltage using both mono- and bichromatic resonance techniques.
+Here, spin dynamics occur through virtual transitions between the $(1,1)$ spin states and the $(0,2)$ and $(2,0)$ singlet states, mediated by the spin-conserving and spin-flipping terms, as shown in Fig.~\ref{fig:spectroscopy}(e).

-Our model provides an explanation for the observed resonance crossings and anticrossings in Figs.~\ref{fig:figure3}a, c.
-Using Floquet theory analysis, we classify the intersections of the resonance lines in the frequency plane as crossings, weak anticrossings, and strong anticrossings, as shown in Figs.~\ref{fig:spectroscopy}c, d.
-Strong anticrossings are characterized by a first-order dependence on the P2 driving amplitude and a second-order dependence on the tunneling amplitudes.
-Weak anticrossings are either controlled by P4 or involve higher-order processes.
-By analyzing the five strong anticrossings (AC1 to AC5), we estimate the spin-conserving and spin-flip tunneling energies to be on average $t = (18.1 \pm 1.9) \SI{}{\micro\electronvolt}$ and $\Omega = (14.3 \pm 2.4) \SI{}{\micro\electronvolt}$~\cite{Supplementary}.
+Our model provides an explanation for the observed resonance crossings and anticrossings in Figs.~\ref{fig:figure3}(a) and \ref{fig:figure3}(c).
+Furthermore, by analyzing the five anticrossings AC1$-$AC5 using Floquet theory, as discussed in Supplemental Material Note 8C, we estimate the spin-conserving and spin-flip tunneling energies to be on average $t = (18.1 \pm 1.9)$ and $\Omega = (14.3 \pm 2.4)$ $\SI{}{\micro\electronvolt}$ (Supplemental Material Note 8F).